Frida Data Reporting

 Injecting the Reporting Script

-Of course, getting the app instance is the first step.
-You can use the following call to get an app variable, which represents the instance of the application you want to inject into.
-You will then use it to proceed with the injection or detachment operations below.
+Of course, obtaining the app instance is the first step.
+You can obtain an app variable through the above calls, which represents the application instance you need to inject.
+You then need to use it to perform subsequent injection or detachment operations.

 app = d.application("com.android.settings")

-Use the following interface to inject the reporting script mentioned above into the application.
-When data is intercepted, it will be submitted to the report_data queue in Redis.
-In the example, your device needs to be able to directly access the relevant service on 192.168.1.10, otherwise data reporting will fail.
+Inject the above reporting script into the application.
+When data is intercepted, it will be submitted to the Redis report_data queue.
+In the example, your device needs direct access to the relevant service on 192.168.1.10; otherwise, it will not receive the data.

 app.attach_script(script, emit="redis://192.168.1.10/0")

-You can also set it up like this, so your data will be submitted to an HTTP endpoint instead of Redis (HTTPS is supported).
+Calling it this way will submit your data to an HTTP interface instead of Redis (HTTPS supported).

 app.attach_script(script, emit="http://192.168.1.10/dataReport")

-When the data you are reporting is large, enabling compression can significantly improve network transmission throughput.
-You can use encode to enable the data compression feature.
-Of course, you will then need to decompress the reported data.
+When the data you report is large, enabling compression can significantly improve network transmission throughput.
+You can use the encode parameter to enable report data compression and need to decompress the data on the receiving end.

 app.attach_script(..., encode=DataEncode.DATA_ENCODE_ZLIB)